MounaBelaid/personal-website-academia/content/post/R-Ladies Paris Meetups/index.md

 subtitle = ""

 # Add a summary to display on homepage (optional).
-summary = "A list of the upcoming events organized by R-Ladies Paris"
+summary = "A list of the past and upcoming events organized by R-Ladies Paris"

 date = 2022-08-18T23:53:10+02:00
 draft = false